Commercial Litigation Attorneys

 - Don’t wait too long before filing.
 Many of our clients have lost the opportunity because the Statute of Limitations ran out, while they were busy running their firm and doing other things.

 - Think of everything that you want to file about in the original lawsuit.
 If you are going to be in a fight, hit hard with the intention of winning.
 If it is a solid lawsuit, your rival’s attorney may convince that person to settle with you and could be your biggest ally.
 On the other hand, if you have a cheaply created lawsuit, all you will do is amuse the other side’s lawyer and have your rival advised to fight you.

-We have been conducting cases in the commercial litigation arena for 27 years.
+We have been conducting cases in the commercial litigation arena for 33 years.
 We are very strategic and that is why our clients don’t spend a lot of money with us.
-On the other hand, they will drive from Los Angeles, and fly from San Francisco for us.
+On the other hand, they will drive from Los Angeles, and fly from San Francisco to hire us, even though they are surrounded by lawyers.
 We would like that kind of a trust relationship with your firm as well.
 Call for a consultation and request our lead trial attorney at (619) 793-4827 and provide us with the opportunity to inspire you with confidence.